 If you’ve already created something years ago (be it a show or blog), don’t be afraid to refresh it and share it again.
 Content marketers often turn their blogs into books, online courses, seminars, podcasts, Periscopes, etc. You can do the same with your content—just keep presenting it in new and improved ways.

-How do you get people to click and consume your content?
-Leave a comment below!
+How do you get people to click?
+Comment below!